cartwrightian/cfnassist/README.md

 `cfnassist.sh -env Dev -s3create -artifacts "xzy=dist/release.txt;abc=dist/deployable.tgz -bucket bucketName MyBucket -build 1123`

-The files will be uploaded as per 12 about.
+The files will be uploaded as per 12 above.

 To delete files you need to need to pass in the name of the files themselves.